mattermost/mattermost-cloud-monitoring/README.md

 ### 2. Cluster Post Installation Layer

-The cluster post installation layer is responsible for the intallation of all the applications that are required by the Mattermost command and control cluster.
+The cluster post installation layer is responsible for the installation of all the applications that are required by the Mattermost command and control cluster.
 This includes the deployment of Prometheus, Grafana, Kibana, Fluentd, Elasticsearch and the Mattermost Provisioner applications, as well as ingress configuration, certificate management, app authentication and k8s cluster dashboard.
 Both the Helm and the Kubernetes Terraform providers are used for the deployment of this layer.

 ### 3. Route53 Registration Layer

 The Route53 registration layer is the last layer to get deployed.
-This layer is responsible for the DNS registration of all the applications that were deployed in the second layer and need to be either privately or publicly accesible.
+This layer is responsible for the DNS registration of all the applications that were deployed in the second layer and need to be either privately or publicly accessible.

 ### New Environment Deployment